lejrimostfa/GATO3D/README.md

   - Submarine now bounces upward upon collision instead of stopping completely
   - Added configurable bounce strength for fine-tuning the physics response
   - Maintains partial forward momentum for more natural movement during collisions
-- **Collision Box Visualization**
-  - Added visual representation of the submarine's collision boundaries
-  - Implemented a semi-transparent wireframe box that shows the actual collision area
-  - Added a toggle checkbox in the submarine settings panel to show/hide the collision box
-  - Box dimensions match the actual collision detection boundaries for accurate debugging
+- **Pressure Warning System**
+  - Added a pressure warning system that triggers when the submarine remains below 400 units depth for more than 10 seconds.
+  - Displays a blinking red alert above the depth meter to warn players of dangerous depths.
+  - Encourages safe navigation and adds realism to deep-sea exploration.
 - **Improved Physics Integration**
-  - Enhanced compatibility between legacy collision system and modern physics API
+  - Enhanced compatibility between legacy and modern submarine physics systems
-  - Better handling of velocity resets and position corrections during collisions
+  - Better handling of velocity resets and position corrections
   - Fixed critical reference errors related to physics object handling

 ### [2025-06-XX] Console Log Refactor